olaolaoo/Data-Engineer-Zoomcamp/notes/02_workflow-orchestration.md

 SELECT * FROM ny_taxi.yellow_cab_data LIMIT 10
 ```

-# 4.Cloud version:Mage and GCP
+# 4.Load to Cloud:Mage and GCP

-welcome back in this module we're going to do everything we need to do in Google Cloud for mage to read and write data to both Google Cloud Storage and Google Big
+welcome back in this module we're going to do everything we need to do in Google Cloud for mage to read and write data to both Google Cloud Storage and Google BigQuery.
-Query.

 ## 4.1.Configure GCP